 A couple of moments ago, I finished reading the article by Rob O'Leary about the pervasive data collection done by Visual Studio Code.
-Now that I'm no longer an employee at Gitpod, I'm finally able to author a blog post freely about something that has been troubling me for quite
+Now that I'm no longer an employee at Gitpod, I'm finally able to author a blog post freely about something that

 Hello there!
 First, you have made the correct decision to visit Sydney, it's a pretty chill place for tourists.
-To help you fall even more in love with the city, I have provided you with a list of awesome things to do. coffee Australia has some of the best coffee
+To help you fall even more in love with the city, I have provided you with a list of awesome things to do. coffee Australia has some of the

 As hacker summer camp swings into full gear, I reflect upon the time where I was arrested under suspicion of transforming a Hong Kong university mail server into a 0-day warez site and almost spent time in hacker winter camp.
 I was, fortunately, 13 at the time and last week